ENSTABretagneRobotics/File_conversions/ReadMe.txt

 to a Google Earth KML file representing the trajectory.
 The input format and altitude mode need to be set in the defines in the beginning of the program.

 NMEA2CSV : convert a raw NMEA data file lognav.txt to a log file compatible with lognav2KML.
+Before use, remove binary data with Notepad++ regex [^\x1F-\x7F]+ and replace with \r\n.
 A configuration file NMEA2CSV.txt can be used to change some parameters.

 MT2KML : convert a MT Manager log file (using the provided specific log exporter settings, see SBG2MT) to a Google Earth KML file.